 Read More »

-After all, when it is all said and debated about the best way to find new jobs, the fact remains that people don’t hire applications or resumes, they hire people they are comfortable with.
+After all, when it is all said and debated about the best way to find a new employment opportunity, the fact remains that it is people who hire people.
+People don’t hire resumes or applications.
+They hire people they are comfortable with.

 Read More »